What Is The GRA?

 So, where do you get these reports?
 Restaurants tend to have three different places that provide the majority of these reports.

-But your real costs are for the ones you’re writing checks.
+However, your real costs are for the ones you’re writing checks.
 That information is in your general ledger.
-Your general ledger system tends to be your bookkeeping, financial statement preparation, sales tax preparation, all of that compliance through a platform.
+Your general ledger system tends to be your bookkeeping, financial statement preparation, and sales tax preparation; all of that compliance through a platform.
 We’ll talk about some of those in a second.
-It doesn’t give you on time, real-time information, usually.
-It usually lags 30 to 45 days and doesn’t report activities on the floor in detail.
+It usually doesn’t give you on time, real-time information.
+Typically the lag of time is 30 to 45 days, and it doesn’t report activities on the floor in detail.

 New Platforms and Services